teisdbr/winlibrs-docs-test/librs-spec.md

 <div class="newpage"></div>

 ### Offender Using/Gaming Motivation (41)

 ___

+More information and common questions and errors can be found on the LIBRS FAQ for this Segment

+[here]: ./faq/offenders-segments-40-and-41

    Data Element Number                                    | Description of Data Element                           | Position(s)   | Length   | Format
   :------------------------------------------------------:|-------------------------------------------------------|:-------------:|:--------:|:---------: